mbkoltai/ExaStoLog/doc/README.md

 Models can be defined by entering the list of nodes and their corresponding rules as a cell of strings, using MATLAB logical notation ('&', '|', '~', '(', ')'), or by providing the path to a BoolNet file.

-We provide below the names of the models we analyzed in the paper and select the EMT model (Cohen et al 2015) to be read in by the function *fcn_bnet_readin*, also specifying a folder to save plots to (we create here a subfolder 'doc/sample_plots/' which will contain the figures):
+We provide below the names of the models we analyzed in the paper and select the EMT model (Cohen et al 2015) to be read in by the function *fcn_bnet_readin*.
+We also need to specify a folder to save plots to, below we define a subfolder 'doc/sample_plots/' which will contain the figures.:

 ```MATLAB